Angélique (play): Plot summary

 The play begins as a young female slave arrives in Montreal from Madiere, Portugal.
 She is purchased by François Poulin de Franchville for his wife, Thérèse de Couagne, who attests she does not want a slave.
 Thérèse and François name her Marie-Josèphe Angélique after their dead child.
 François forces Angélique to have sex with him.
-At the encouragement of Ignace, Angélique is paired with Caesar, another slave, for breeding.
-She gives birth to several children, though it is unclear if they are Caesar's or François'.
+At the encouragement of Ignace, Angélique is paired with César, another slave, for breeding.
+She gives birth to several children, though it is unclear if they are César's or François'.
 Meanwhile, Angélique begins a romantic relationship with Claude, a white indentured servant.

 François dies and Thérèse makes plans to sell Angèlique.
 Angélique, discovering she is about to be sold, plans to run away to America with Claude.
 While the two are leaving, a fire breaks out.
 It is never made clear who set it.
 On their journey to America, Claude abandons Angèlique, who is later apprehended on suspicion of starting the fire.
 She is tortured into confessing to starting the fire and is subsequently executed.